openenergymonitor/guide/source/integrations/openevse.markdown

 `Setup > Charging Mode > L2`

 *Level 2 charging refers to charging from 220v-240v, as opposed to level 1 charging from 110v.*

+**See User Guide video at the top of this page for a overview of how to opperate the unit**

+## WiFi Setup

+Follow the [OpenEVSE WiFi setup](https://openevse.dozuki.com/Guide/OpenEVSE+WiFi+%28Beta%29/14) guide to connect the unit to local WiFi network to post data to Emoncms and enable remote RAPi control.